apache/incubator-weex/doc/source/guide/tools/toolkit.md

 ### preview Weex page in time

-weex-toolkit supports previewing your weex file(`.we` or `.vue`) in a watch mode.
+weex-toolkit supports previewing your Weex file(`.we` or `.vue`) in a watch mode.
 You only need specify your file path.

 ``` bash
 $ weex src/foo.vue
 ```
-The browser will auto open the location and you could see the layout and effects of your weex page.
+The browser will auto open the location and you could see the layout and effects of your Weex page.
 If you have a [Playground](https://weex.apache.org/cn/playground.html) app in your mobile devices, you can scan the QR code at the opened page.
 Try the command below, you’ll preview the whole directory files.

 ``` bash
 $ weex src --entry src/foo.vue
 ```
-You need to specify the directory path and the entry file(--entry).
+You need to specify the directory path and the entry file(`--entry`).
 ### build Weex project
 Use ` weex compile ` to build your single weex file or the whole project.
 ``` bash